-If you do a direct rollover, the Plan will issue a check payable to the financial institution indicated on your distribution form, however the check will be mailed to your address of record, and it will be your responsibility to forward the check to your IRA or your employer plan.
-You should contact the IRA sponsor or the administrator of the employer plan for information on how to do a direct rollover.

-If you do not do a direct rollover, you may still do a rollover by making a deposit into an IRA or eligible employer plan that will accept it.
+- (1) If you do a direct rollover, the Plan will make the payment directly to your IRA or an employer plan.
+You should contact the IRA sponsor or the administrator of the employer plan for information on how to do a direct rollover. - (2) If you do not do a direct rollover, you may still do a rollover by making a deposit into an IRA or eligible employer plan that will accept it.
 You will have 60 days after you receive the payment to make the deposit.
 If you do not do a direct rollover, the Plan is required to withhold 20% of the payment for federal income taxes.
 This means that, in order to roll over the entire payment in a 60-day rollover, you must use other funds to make up for the 20% withheld.
 If you do not roll over the entire amount of the payment, the portion not rolled over will be taxed and will be subject to the 10% additional income tax on early distributions if you are under age 591⁄2 (unless an exception applies).